-15.13 Testing procedures described in documents should be validated in the context of available facilities and equipment before they are adopted for routine testing.

-15.14 There should be appropriately authorized and dated specifications, including tests on identity, content, purity and quality, for starting and packaging materials and for finished products; where appropriate, they should also be available for intermediate or bulk products.
-Specifications for water, solvents and reagents (e.g. acids and bases) used in production should be included.

-15.15 Each specification should be approved, signed and dated, and maintained by quality control, quality assurance unit or documentation centre.
-Specifications for starting materials, intermediates, and bulk, finished products and packaging materials are referred to in sections 15.18-15.21.

-15.16 Periodic revisions of the specifications may be necessary to comply with new editions of the official pharmacopoeia

-15.17 Pharmacopoeias, reference standards, reference spectra and other reference materials should be available in the quality control laboratory.
+- 15.13 Testing procedures described in documents should be validated in the context of available facilities and equipment before they are adopted for routine testing. - 15.14 There should be appropriately authorized and dated specifications, including tests on identity, content, purity and quality, for starting and packaging materials and for finished products; where appropriate, they should also be available for intermediate or bulk products.
+Specifications for water, solvents and reagents (e.g. acids and bases) used in production should be included. - 15.15 Each specification should be approved, signed and dated, and maintained by the QC or QA units.
+Specifications for starting materials, intermediates, bulk, finished products and packaging materials are referred to in sections 15.18-15.21. - 15.16 Periodic revisions of the specifications may be necessary to comply with new editions of the national pharmacopoeia or other official compendia. - 15.17 Pharmacopoeias, reference standards, reference spectra and other reference materials should be available in the QC laboratory.